What is the Competitive Forces Model?

 - Suppliers can credibly threaten forward integration in the industry

-- Rivals purchase small percentage of the suppliers’ products
+- Rivals purchase a small percentage of the suppliers’ products

 Purchasers’ price elasticity is high when: